release-engineering/redhat-repository-validator/README.md

 [![Build Status](https://travis-ci.org/thradec/redhat-repository-validator.png)](https://travis-ci.org/thradec/redhat-repository-validator)

-redhat-repository-validator is a tool used to validate the internal consistency of a maven artifact repository.
+**redhat-repository-validator** is a tool used to validate the internal consistency of a maven artifact repository.
 It can also be used for validation of the associated distribution directory.

+Released versions can be download from [Bintray](https://bintray.com/thradec/generic/redhat-repository-validator/).

 Building